 Click on picture to view at full resolution

 I eliminated two of the seacocks in 2001 when I combined the air condition, refrigeration, galley, and head intakes onto one 1" seacock.
-This was accomplished by placing them on a single manifold located under the galley cabin sole, shown below.
+This was accomplished by placing them on a single manifold located under the galley cabin sole, shown on the left.

 Click on picture to view at full resolution